Thinkx-Software/ssentezo-wallet-documentation/README.md

        'amount' => 2000,
-       'currency' => 'UGX', // should be a valid ISO code and this currency should be supported by your wallet 'reason' => 'Your reason for the transaction', 'name' => '{Optional Field, You may send  the name of the recipient}' ];
+       'currency' => 'UGX', // should be a valid ISO code and this currency should be supported by your wallet 'reason' => 'Your reason for the transaction', 'name' => '{Optional Field, You may send  the name of the recipient}', 'success_callback' => 'https://yourapp.com/my-success-callback (Optional)', // A POST endpoint the wallet will call when a transaction is successful
+       'failure_callback' => 'https://yourapp.com/my-failure-callback (Optional)', // A POST endpoint the wallet will call when a transaction has failed
+   ];

    //With php you can use curl, Http Request 2, or Guzzle Http  to perform this request.